iAmritMalviya/fullstack-assignment/README.md

 yarn -v
 ```

-Start the server or can be use "npm run" command
+Start the server or use "npm run" command

 ```bash